CloudGeometry/cg-devx-docs/docs/operators_guide/installation/quickstart.md

 Your kubeconfig file will be located in CG DevX local folder (`~/.cgdevx/kubeconfig`)

-Platform GitOps repository readme file (`README.md`) will contain links to all the core services.
+The platform GitOps repository readme file (`README.md`) will contain links to all the core services.

 ## Managing Workloads

-Once you have a running cluster, you could create your first workload using this [guide](../workload_management/workloads.md).
+Once you have a running cluster, you can create your first workload using this [guide](../workload_management/workloads.md).